 Apart from its political stability, strategic location and significant natural resources (particularly natural gas), Trinidad & Tobago is attractive to foreign investors because it has a skilled and productive labour force.
 The population is well-educated with high literacy levels.
 As the most industrialised Caribbean nation, Trinidad & Tobago has a human resource base with experience in a wide variety of activities including all aspects of the oil, gas and petrochemical industries.

-Jonathan Walker and Gregory Pantin, Partners in Hamel-Smith’s Dispute & Risk Management Practice Group, provide an overview of the basic rules regarding hiring employees, and establishing terms, conditions and benefits of employment.
+Gregory Pantin, Partner and Catherine Ramnarine, Senior Associate in Hamel-Smith’s Dispute & Risk Management Practice Group, provide an overview of the basic rules regarding hiring employees, and establishing terms, conditions and benefits of employment.

 Recruiting Employees Locally

 Personnel may be hired through private employment agencies which charge for their services, or by placing advertisements in the newspaper.
 As well, there are several labour contractor companies which handle employment of an entire work force for a flat fee.

 Employees may also be recruited through the Ministry of of Labour which operates several employment exchanges throughout Trinidad and one (1) in Tobago.
 Potential employees register with the Exchange which maintains a data bank of persons skilled in all types of trade and who have technical and technician qualifications.

 the provisions of the employment contract and/or collective agreement where applicable;